 VHS Tape Library

-The sudden popularity of watching movies at home, without commercial interruption and with a "pause" button, fueled a boom that began with small mom-and-pop stores, then grew quickly into modern chains like Blockbuster, Hollywood Video, Suncoast, and many others.
+The sudden popularity of watching movies at home, without commercial interruption and with a "pause" button, fueled a boom that began with small mom-and-pop stores sprouting up everywhere until chains like Blockbuster, Hollywood Video, Suncoast, and many others, arrived.
 The manner in which the chains dominated and closed down the small rental shops that came before them is similar to how the internet streaming business destroyed the rental chains.

 Original page May 2020

 Letters from Hollywood: Inside the Private World of Classic American Movemaking